yokoffing/filterlists/README.md

 3. Toggle the box that says **Trusted**, then click **Subscribe**.

 ### AdBlock Plus
+There is a branch specifically for Adblock Plus (ABP) syntax.
+Check it out [here](https://github.com/Metrokoto/filterlists-abp).

-To import custom filters into Adblock Plus:
+To import custom filters into ABP:

 1. Click the **subscribe** link by one of the entries below.
 2. In the new tab that opens, select **Yes, Add This Filter List**.